ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 | Here, ``nx`` and ``ny`` are the number of grid points in the horizontal
   (``x`` and ``y``) directions, ``num_time_steps`` is the number of time steps in one forecast, and ``num_fcsts`` is the number of forecasts the test runs (see Column 5 below).
-[Note that this cost calculation does not (yet) differentiate between different physics suites.]
-The relative cost ``rel_cost`` is then calculated using
+(Note that this cost calculation does not (yet) differentiate between different physics suites.)
+The relative cost ``rel_cost`` is then calculated using:

 .. code-block::